Rai-Nabin/Japanese-STT/README.md

 ## Follow the sequence of steps:
 1. Prepare Dataset
-2. Build Language Model
+2. Transfer Learn the Model
-3. Train/Fine-tune Model
+3. Build Language Model
+4. Test the Model